PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/16/matrix-mult/index.markdown

 ---

-Like a shiny package under this year's tree, [Test::PDL](https://metacpan.org/pod/Test::PDL) only arrived in v2.094 which is newer than most Linux package managers provide.
+Like a shiny package under this year's tree, [Test::PDL](https://metacpan.org/pod/Test::PDL) arrived in PDL v2.094 which is newer than most Linux package managers provide.
 You'll either need to wait for an update or to [install the latest version from CPAN](https://pdl.perl.org/?page=install).
 (I found installing the new version fairly easy.
 Just a bit of a wait.)
+But you can install Test::PDL from CPAN for use with an older PDL:

+    cpanm Test::PDL@0.21

 Find yourself an [orthogonal matrix](https://en.wikipedia.org/wiki/Orthogonal_matrix) like this one
 <img src="https://latex.codecogs.com/svg.latex?\left[\begin{array}{cc} \cos\theta &\sin\theta \\ -\sin\theta &\cos\theta \end{array}\right]" title="rotation matrix" />